lbl-srg/obc/specification/source/codeGeneration.rst

 .. _sec_cdl_to_json_simp:

-Translation of a control sequence using a JSON intermediate format
+Translation of a Control Sequence using a JSON Intermediate Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Control companies that choose to not use C-code generation or the FMI standard to